Calculate your employer super guarantee contributions

 Matches how you entered your pay

-The Super Guarantee (SG) is the minimum percentage of your ordinary time earnings that your employer must pay into your super fund.
+The Super Guarantee (SG) is the minimum percentage of your qualifying earnings that your employer must pay into your super fund.
 It's a compulsory contribution set by law.

-The SG rate is 12% from 1 July 2025 (2025-26) — the legislated maximum.
+The SG rate is 12% from 1 July 2025 and unchanged for 2026–27 — the legislated maximum.
 Employers who don't pay the correct amount face the Super Guarantee Charge (SGC), which includes penalties and interest.

 Estimates only.
 Not financial or tax advice.
 Full disclaimer for your rights and our limitations of liability.